 Read more about different heart conditions and caring for children with heart conditions on the Children’s Heart Federation’s website.

-We could do a chart or some sort of visualisation similar to David’s blogs on incidence of CHD (see screenshot below), number of children who will need surgery and number who develop acquired disease… ?

 1.2 Why are survival rates after children’s heart surgery monitored and published?

-In the 1990s, problems were found with the standard of care for children having heart surgery at the Bristol Royal Infirmary. t The proportion of children who died after surgery at Bristol was much higher than other UK hospitals.
+In the 1990s, problems were found with the standard of care for children having heart surgery at the Bristol Royal Infirmary.
+The proportion of children who died after surgery at Bristol was much higher than other UK hospitals.
 There was a formal inquiry into what happened (The Bristol Inquiry 2001), which led to a number of changes, including a new compulsory national reporting system.
 Therefore the percentage of children surviving to 30 days after surgery for all hospitals has been published every year since 2001.
-If there is evidence that survival rates are lower than expected, they are checked further by the hospital and the national audit body (NICOR).
+If there is evidence that survival rates are lower than expected, they are checked further by the hospital and the national audit body (NICOR) (see [link to 2.5]).

 The UK now has one of the strongest monitoring programmes in the world.
 Since reporting started, survival rates have been improving and now over 97% of children survive to at least one month after surgery.